9 March 2018

 Table of contents

-Etymologically, autocracy comes from the Greek terms ‘auto’ (by oneself) and ‘kratos’ (power or government), so autocratic leadership can be defined as that which a management style in which the manager assumes responsibility and decision-making on an individual basis, imposing his or her ideas and conclusions on the rest of the team.
+Etymologically, autocracy comes from the Greek terms ‘auto’ (by oneself) and ‘kratos’ (power or rule), so autocratic leadership can be defined as that a management style in which the manager assumes responsibility and decision-making on an individual basis, imposing his or her ideas and conclusions on the rest of the team.

 Strengths and weaknesses of the autocratic leader